mezzio/mezzio-problem-details/docs/book/response.md

     value is provided as the `$defaultTypesMap` parameter; see the [default types documentation](default-types.md) for details on defining this map.
 (Since 1.1.0.)
+  - If the service contains a `problem-details` key with an array value containing a `include-throwable-details` key, and that value is a boolean, that value is used instead of global `debug` value for the `$includeThrowableDetail` parameter.
+    (Since 1.14.0.)

 If any of the above config values are not present, a `null` value will be passed, allowing the default value to be used.